 - 1. The unmerged version has the unmerged="true" attribute in its header line. - 2.
 The unmerged version should only include the auxiliary sections (e.g., unit classes, unit modifiers, value classes, schema attributes, and schema properties) that it explicitly extends. - 3.
-In the unmerged schema, nodes with the rooted=XXX schema attribute must be top-level tags, and XXX must correspond to a node in the standard schema.
-In the merged schema, nodes with the rooted=XXX schema attribute are placed directly under the standard schema node XXX. - 4.
+Nodes with the rooted property must be top-level tags in the schema in the unmerged schema.
+In the merged schema, the subtrees under these rooted nodes are placed directly under the respective nodes of the same name in the standard schema. - 4.
 Nodes in the unmerged version cannot have the inLibrary attribute.
-In contrast, nodes from the library schema are given the inLibrary==YYY attribute during the merging process.
-Here YYY is the library schema name.
+In contrast, nodes from the library schema are given the inLibrary attribute during the merging process.